-Depending on the Banon, it is made with milk from goats, goats and cows, or just cows, and sometimes any combination of the above can have sheep’s milk as well.
+Depending on the Banon, it is made with milk from goats, goats and cows, or occasionally just cows’s milk.
+Sometimes any combination of the above can have sheep’s milk added as well.

-Curds are formed from the milk, then pressed into little wheels, salted and let mature for about a week, then wrapped in chestnut leaves that have been soaked first in brandy, then tied up with raffia to form parcels about 3 inches (8 cm) wide.
-The leaves prevent a rind from forming on the cheese, and the tannin on the leaves often dyes the outside of the cheese brown.
+To make Banon cheese, curds are formed from the milk, then pressed into small wheels, salted and let mature for about a week, then wrapped in chestnut leaves that have been soaked first in brandy, then tied up with raffia twine to form parcels about 8 cm wide (≈ 3 inches).
+The leaves prevent a rind from forming on the cheese.
+The tannin on the leaves often dyes the outside of the cheese brown.
 If any blue mould forms under the leaves, that mould is edible.

 Some types of Banon are aged for a few weeks, others are matured for a few months.